 3. I encourage my ladies to challenge the abdomen on exhale ONLY as they begin their programs.
 Exhale is the position of closure of the abdomen, or it should be.
 The abdomen comes together and moves in on exhale: a closed fly.
 This is a great position for a challenge or load!!
 By contrast, on inhale the abdomen should open or give to allow for the breath in.
 Please don’t challenge your abdomen then!
 Also, please don’t hold your breath on any exertion.
 This added pressure from the inside opens your fly and then the added load of the exertion will further separate the opening.

 5. Always check your fly during and after exercise to be sure closure has been maintained or improved as you do you work.
-If your fly is more open, re-assess your program and form or get help!
+If your fly is more open, re-assess your program, strategy, form or get help!